 One of the strongest supporters of Prohibition was the Ku Klux Klan (KKK).
 The Klan said that those who opposed it were un-American.
 It often took enforcement into its own violent hands.
 The KKK was large and very powerful.
 It had 165,746 dues-paying members in the state.
 They were in chapters in 90 of the state’s 92 counties.
-The Klan was very harsh with bootleggers, who continued to flourish.
+The Klan was very harsh with bootleggers, Yet continued to flourish.

 But Prohibition also caused other problems.
 Instead of reducing crime, it made criminals of ordinary citizens.
 It also promoted the growth organized crime.
-Instead of increasing health and safety, it led to the widespread consumption of often toxic moonshine.
+Instead of increasing health and safety, it led to the widespread drinking of often toxic moonshine.
 The results were sometimes paralysis, blindness and even death.

-IN remains one of the very few states in the entire country that still has an alcohol Blue law.
-That’s a law prohibiting the Sunday sales of beer, wine and spirits.
+IN remains one of the very few states that still has an alcohol Blue law.
+That’s a law prohibiting the Sunday sales of beer, wine or spirits (liquor).
 Even though Sunday is the second busiest shopping day of the week.

-Indiana consumers still suffer from the vestiges of Prohibition.
+IN consumers still suffer from the vestiges of Prohibition.

 - Carmichael, M. and Feightner, H. A History of Alcohol and Politics in IN.